p4-k4/dart-package-result/README.md

-This package provides a simple framework for managing asynchronous operations in dart.
+This package provides a simple framework for managing synchronous and asynchronous operations in dart.

 Results can either be a `Failure` containing a failure value or a `Success` containing a success value, ensuring type-safe handling of asynchronous outcomes.